saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ A limited platform that supports chat\-based LLMs without hosting capabilities.

- ☐ Fully managed LLMs along with the ability to create custom fine\-tuned models.
+ ☐ Fully managed LLMs along with the ability to create custom fine\-tuned models.<br><br>

 **45\.
 When is fine\-tuning an appropriate method for customizing an LLM?**